LLNL/sundials/doc/arkode/guide/source/Usage/ARKStep_c_interface/XBraid.rst

-.. _Usage.ARKStep.ARKBraid_Interface:
+.. _ARKODE.Usage.ARKStep.ARKBraid_Interface:

 ARKBraid Interface Functions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This section describes the default XBraid interface functions provided by ARKBraid and called by XBraid to preform certain actions.
-Any or all of these functions may be overridden by supplying a user-defined function through the set functions defined in :numref:`Usage.ARKStep.ARKBraid_Set`.
+This section describes the default XBraid interface functions provided by ARKBraid and called by XBraid to perform certain actions.
+Any or all of these functions may be overridden by supplying a user-defined function through the set functions defined in :numref:`ARKODE.Usage.ARKStep.ARKBraid_Set`.
 Each default interface function returns ``SUNBRAID_SUCCESS`` (i.e., 0) on a successful call and a negative value if an error occurred.
-The possible return codes are given in :numref:`Usage.ARKStep.SUNBraidReturnCodes.Table`.
+The possible return codes are given in :numref:`ARKODE.Usage.ARKStep.SUNBraidReturnCodes.Table`.